Variable Selection in Regression-based Estimation of Dynamic Treatment Regimes: Methodology

-\begin{remark} In practice, when $p>n$ and the weighted least squares estimates are not available, we could use ridge regression to obtain well defined adaptive weights. \end{remark}
+\begin{remark} Oracle properties of $\widehat \btheta_n$ are established such that the estimator converges to some population parameter instead of the underlying true parameter $\btheta^*$.
+Also, the asymptotic covariance matrix no longer equals the inverse of the Fisher's information matrix.
+If the treatment-free model is correctly specified, then $\widehat\btheta_n$ will converge to $\btheta^*$.
+To mimic the oracle, we further assume that all the observational weights are $1$ (e.g., as in a randomized study). \end{remark}

-\begin{theorem} Double Robustness: Assume that the blip function is correctly specified, SUTVA and ignorability described in Section 2.1 hold, the resulting blip parameter estimators of pdWOLS are doubly-robust: the estimators are consistent if either the treatment model or the treatment-free model is correct. \end{theorem}
+\begin{corollary} Double Robustness: Assume that the blip function is correctly specified and SUTVA and ignorability described in Section 2.1 hold, then the resulting blip parameter estimators of pdWOLS are doubly-robust; the estimators are consistent (i.e., $\bpsi_*=\bpsi^*$) if either the treatment model or the treatment-free model is correct.
 Note that correct specification of the blip model permits \textit{over-specification} - that is, the true blip model may be contained within the analyst-specified model.
+From Theorems 1 and 2, pdWOLS has the same performance as dWOLS, and hence it has the double robustness property. \end{corollary}

+\begin{remark} There are no consistency guarantees for the first-stage estimator if an important confounder is missing in the second-stage model, as this violates an assumption at the second stage such that the estimator of second-stage parameters (subsequently plugged into the first-stage estimating function) may be biased.
+However, if estimation at the second stage is consistent (no unmeasured confounding, at least one of the nuisance models correct, etc), then double-robustness at the first stage can be assured under key assumptions. \end{remark}